roycampbell732/personal-website/pages/about-me/index.rst

 I am also:

-* a follower of Jesus Christ,
+* a follower of Jesus Christ
-* a hockey fan (my favourite teams are the Ottawa Senators and Edmonton Oilers) and beer league player, a crokinole player, a computer consultant / developer and occasional speaker.
+* a hockey fan (my favourite teams are the Ottawa Senators and Edmonton Oilers) and beer league player
 * a competitive crokinole player - I use Tracey Boards (https://traceyboards.com), the official boards of the World Crokinole Championships.
 The WCC is held the first Saturday of June, each year, in Tavistock, ON Canada
 * a Coffee enjoyer - I prefer a good medium-dark roast.
-I use both the Aero-Press Coffee press as well as a Breville espresso machine.
+I use both the Aero-Press Coffee press as well as a Breville espresso machine
 * a supporter of local micro breweries - Rural Roots in Elmira
 * a gamer (both board games - mostly euro style - and computer games - sports preferred)
-* a traveller, favourite destination so far, Kenya.
+* a traveller, favourite destination so far, Kenya
 * a computer consultant / programmer - I mostly use Python to solve automation and data science problems with occasional web development thrown in
+* and occasionally a speaker

 Philosophy of life: